pure-fish/pure/README.md

 - Display `Python` _virtualenv_ when activated ;
 - Fine control over **colors** ;
 - Display `VI` mode and custom symbol for non-insert mode.
+- Show system time
+- Show number of running jobs
+- Print current working directory at the beginning of prompt
+- Can check for new release on start

 ## Configuration